This guide was originally posted in November of 2019 and was updated in October of 2020.

 Along the same lines, our partners take steps to optimize your mail delivery year-round and will also be taking additional steps in the months ahead.
 These additional adjustments from partners are invaluable and ensure your programs are best set up for deliverability success while there is fierce competition to the Inbox.

-Taking time to prep for the holiday season with our deliverability guide will contribute to a successful email season as we wrap up 2019.
-If you have any questions or would like to take a deeper dive into holiday season preparations, please reach out directly to our newest Deliverability Strategist Kimberly Paxton or your CSM.
-We are here to help and would love to partner with you and win the holiday season ahead!
+Taking time to prep for the holiday season with our deliverability guide will contribute to a successful email season as we wrap up 2020.
+If you have any questions or would like to take a deeper dive into holiday season preparations, please reach out directly to your CSM.
+We are here to help and would love to partner with you for a successful holiday season ahead!